vicjune/siit-challenge/frontend/README.md

 We don't expect you to be a top-notch designer, but we want to see how you would handle some styling of this app.
 Do not hesitate to take inspiration from Siit or anywhere else!

 1. You **must** use React & Typescript.
-2. Do **not** touch the Server API, you need to make it work with the existing Contract
+2. Do **not** touch the Server API, you need to make it work with the existing Contract (unless you want to extend capabilities for Step 6)

 ## Sending Your Results